oviu/INST126/Project3/README.md

 .
 The length of the value of each date key from the returned dictionaries in each behavior report function gives the quantity of issues for that day.

 .
-Instead of having user's as key values it seems to be easier to handle the data if each date was a key value for the main dictionary.
+Instead of having users as key values it seems to be easier to handle the data if each date was a key value for the main dictionary.